httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 cookie-string = cookie-pair *( ";" SP cookie-pair )
 ~~~

-While Section 5.4 of {{RFC9110}} does not define a length limit for header
+While {{Section 5.4 of RFC9110}} does not define a length limit for header
 fields it is likely that the web server's implementation does impose a limit;
 many popular implementations have default limits of 8K.
 Server SHOULD avoid
 setting a large number of large cookies such that the final cookie-string